Prevent Child Abuse in Mississippi

 Who is a mandated reporter according to MS state requirements?

-Any person who knows or has reason to suspect abuse or neglect of a child by a parent, legal custodian, caregiver, or other person(s) responsible for the child’s care, is required by law to make a report to the Mississippi Department of Child Protection Services.
-See Section 43-21-105 and Section 43-21-353 of the Mississippi Code for more information.
+Any attorney, physician, dentist, intern, resident, nurse, psychologist, social worker, family protection worker, family protection specialist, child caregiver, minister, law enforcement officer, public or private school employee or or any person who knows or has reason to suspect abuse or neglect of a child by a parent, legal custodian, caregiver, or other person(s) responsible for the child’s care, is required by law to make a report to the Mississippi Department of Child Protection Services.
+See the Mississippi Code for more information.

 How do I report child abuse in Mississippi?

 Disclaimer: Please ensure the information and courses meet requirements for your organization and circumstances and align with what your state Department of Child Protection Services requires.
-The state requirements and child abuse and human trafficking statistics listed on this page are current as of December 9th, 2021 to meet the best information available.
+The state requirements and child abuse and human trafficking statistics listed on this page are current as of February 21st, 2023 to meet the best information available.
 State requirements may change and it is your responsibility to know your state mandated reporter requirements and the process for online child abuse prevention training.
-Compass Child Protection Training can not guarantee acceptance by your school, organization, or state Department of Child Protection Services.
+Compass Abuse Prevention Services can not guarantee acceptance by your school, organization, or state Department of Child Protection Services.
 If there is a child abuse emergency, call 911 immediately.